Oppenheimer Park

-Oppenheimer Park is a park located in the historic Japantown (Paueru-Gai) in Downtown Eastside, Vancouver, British Columbia, Canada.
+Oppenheimer Park is a park located in the historic Japantown (Paueru-Gai) in the Downtown Eastside, Vancouver, British Columbia, Canada.

 History

 The park was opened in 1902 as the Powell Street Grounds by Vancouver's second mayor, David Oppenheimer, whom it was later renamed in honour of.
 The park is bounded by Jackson and Dunlevy Avenues, and Powell and East Cordova Streets.
 The park's facilities include a softball field, a basketball hoop, a children's playground, and a community centre with bathrooms, meeting space, and public computer access.
 The park employs two full-time activity coordinators and several part-time staff.

 Historically, the park is most notable as being the site of one of the large demonstrations of striking workers during the events of Bloody Sunday in 1938.
 The Asahi baseball team used the park as its home field prior to World War II.

 The park remained a popular middle-class family destination until the late 1980s, when crack cocaine trade and abuse began to dominate the park's usage.
 Since 2004, initiatives by the Vancouver Police and the Strathcona Business Improvement Association have attempted to return the park to its original image of safe recreation, with some success.
 The park was upgraded in 2010 with reconfiguration of the pathways and additions of a playground, a basketball hoop and a new field house.